 Rolex GMT-Master II ref.
 126711CHNR

-The GMT-Master series was never devised to be especially under-the-radar.
+The GMT-Master series was originally designed as a tool watch and has an inherently purpose-built design.
+However, as an increasing number of people began wearing it as their everyday watch, its overall design has become less tool-like and more luxurious and versatile.
 Its original bezel color scheme, the blue and red better known as the Pepsi, remains among the brightest and most eye-catching in the sports watch collection.
 Similarly with the blue and black “Batman” and the discontinued black and red “Coke” bezel.
 But among the existing options in the range, the ref.
 126711CHNR is wonderfully discreet choice.

 Rolex Yacht-Master 40 ref.
 116655

-Not to be confused with the Yacht-Master II, which is whatever the opposite of stealthy is, the original Yacht-Master arrived in 1992 as the more lavish version of the Submariner.
+Not to be confused with the Yacht-Master II, the original Rolex Yacht-Master arrived in 1992 as the more lavish version of the Submariner.
 Initially only presented in 18k yellow gold, it too was a long way from subtle but over the years it has evolved, bringing in a number of far more toned-down models.
 Launched in 2015, the ref.
 116655 is a massive visual departure from those early pieces.
 Where they were all glitz and glamor, this is almost stubbornly unobtrusive.